Ulminator/gcp-certification-notes/storage/bigtable.md

 - Compared to DataStore
     - BigTable queries are on the Key rather than an Index
     - BigTable supports atomicity only on a single row – no transactions

+## IAM
+- Project wide or instance level
+- Bigtable.admin
+- Bigtable.user
+    - App developer or service accounts.
+- Bigtable.reader
+    - Data scientists, dashboard generators, and other data analytics.
+- Bigtable.viewer
+    - Provides no data access.
+    - Minimal set of conditions to access the GCP Console for BigTable.